In January 2016, Marian’s Adult Programs rolled out our latest program, the bachelor’s degree in health and human services

 (HHS).
 Many of you know that Marian University has earned a great reputation for producing excellent nurses, so this seemed like a logical step in expanding our offerings in the broader health care arena.

 In fact, with an ever-changing economy and health care system coupled with an aging Baby Boomer population, people are changing jobs more now than ever before, and there are plenty of health care related jobs to be had.
-The U.S. Bureau of Labor Statistics has projected an 11% job growth for social and human service assistants, 13% growth for health educators and community health workers, and a 9% jump for rehabilitation counselors, between 2014 and 2024.
-With the Millennials and Gen Xers predicted to pass the Baby Boomers in the workforce by 2028 (Fry, Pew Research Center, 2016), this need will only continue to increase.
+The U.S. Bureau of Labor Statistics has projected an 11 percent job growth for social and human service assistants, 13 percent growth for health educators and community health workers, and a 9 percent jump for rehabilitation counselors, between 2014 and 2024.
+With the number of Millennials and Gen Xers predicted to surpass the Baby Boomers in the workforce by 2028 (Fry, Pew Research Center, 2016), this need will only continue to increase.

 Jobs within this field are wide-ranging and include case managers, counselors, education and prevention specialists, shelter directors, therapeutic assistants, and health educators.
 For an outgoing person who likes to be in charge, one can pursue being a case manager, educator or a director of a non-profit organization.
 For those who prefer to work behind the scenes, grant writing, research, and data analysis offer great career paths.
 With a health and human services degree, there is an opportunity for everyone to make an impact on the community while also earning a competitive salary.

-The Health and Human Services bachelor’s degree is worth investigating.
-Our advisors are happy to help you decide if a degree in Health and Human Services right for you.
-Call us at 317.955.6271 or visit us at www.marian.edu/MAP
+The Bachelor of Arts in Health and Human Services is worth investigating.
+Our advisors are happy to help you decide if a degree in HHS is right for you.
+Call us at 317.955.6271 or visit us at marian.edu/MAP